Certainty Driven Consistency Loss on Multi-Teacher Networks for Semi-Supervised Learning: Our Approach

 \section{Our Approach}

 One common drawback of the existing perturbation-based methods is that they regularize the outputs to be smooth regardless of the quality of the targets.
 We address this drawback by estimating the uncertainty of the targets, and then let the student learn more from certain targets, and less from uncertain targets.
 We achieve this by either filtering out uncertain targets, or decreasing the relative impact of uncertain targets vs. certain ones.
 By doing this, the student learns meaningful and reliable knowledge instead of some error prone information.
-Another drawback is the existing methods ignore the fact that lower activation logits in a prediction is usually more noisy than those of high activation logits.
-This problem can be addressed by our Temperature CCL, where we introduce a temperature-based hyperparameter in the softmax layer, forcing the student to pay more attention to the higher activation logits.
+Our certainty driven consistency loss improves the student model, which in turn forms a better teacher model that can generate high-quality targets.

 Let the whole training set $D$ consist of total of $N$ examples, out of which only $N_l$ are labeled.
 Let $D_L=\{(x_i,y_i)\}_{i=1}^{N_l}$ be the labeled set, where $y_i \in \{1,...,C\}$, $C$ is the number of classes, and $D_U$ be the unlabeled set.
-Given an input batch $B$ with $|B|$ training samples, we aim to minimize the supervised classification loss for the labeled set, along with a consistency loss, which is guided by uncertainty:
+Given an input batch $B$ with $|B|$ training samples, we aim to minimize the supervised classification loss $L_{cls}$ for the labeled set, along with a consistency loss $L_{cons}$ for the whole batch:

-where $L_{cls}$ is the standard cross-entropy loss, and $L_{cons}$ is the consistency loss to measure the distance between the prediction of the teacher and the prediction of the student.
+where $L_{cls}$ is the standard cross-entropy loss, and $L_{cons}$ is the consistency loss to measure the distance between the softmax prediction of the teacher and the prediction of the student.
 We use the Mean Squared Error (MSE) loss: $L_{cons} = || f(x_i,\theta', \eta') - f(x_i,\theta, \eta) ||^2$.
 Here, ($\theta,\eta$) and ($\theta',\eta'$) represent the weights and perturbation parameters (e.g. augmentation and dropout) of the student and teacher models, respectively. $\lambda(e)$ is an epoch-dependent ramp-up weighting function, which controls the trade-off between the two loss terms.

+We maintain teacher's weights $\theta'$ as an EMA~\cite{tarvainen2017mean} of student's weights $\theta$ at training step $s$ as Eq.~\ref{eq:mt}.
+Note that the teacher model is directly generated using the EMA weights of the student model, and hence does not involve any training process.